 Think of it this way: if someone is frying bacon in the next apartment, you can most likely smell it in yours.
 The same holds true for cigarette smoke.
 The toxic fumes make their way through cracks in doorways, heating ducts and through pipes in walls.

-Children living in apartment building where smoking is allowed have high levels of contine in their blood, even when nobody in their unit smokes.
-Contine is a measure of nicotine level in your blood.
+Children living in an apartment building where smoking is allowed have high levels of cotinine in their blood, even when nobody in their unit smokes.
+Cotinine is a measure of nicotine level in your blood.

 Activate Allen County is made possible through funding from the Centers for Disease Control and Prevention.